social-streets/the-slice/site-template/src/data/articles/regents-canal-boat-window-photos-rose-palmer.md

   - "photoessay"
 featuredImage: "/images/Canal-boat-windows-Regents-Canal-photos-Rose-Palmer-6.jpg"
 author: "siva-thangarajah"
-excerpt: "I wanted to capture intimate scenes of people’s autumn evenings on the boats."
+description: "I wanted to capture intimate scenes of people’s autumn evenings on the boats."
 ---

 Photographer Rose Palmer's portraits of boat owners shot through their windows encapsulate the cocoon-like cosiness of a narrowboat on chilly autumn evenings.